mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- Fix big bug: multiprocessing opens multiple windows, how come?
+- don't compute image embedding unless `S` is pressed.
+User can quickly go through all the slices and identify which slices have tumor.
+Then enter SEGMENT mode. then press `S` at every slice that has tumor.
+For example, if 6 slices have tumor, enter SEGMENT mode, press `S` at each of the 6 slices.
+Computation will be done in multiple processes (i.e. in parallel).
+They should be done at about the same time.
 - Fix bug: when going to SEGMENT, then ZOOMPAN, then SEGMENT again, shouldn't compute embedding twice
 - Fix bug: initialize a `mask_instance` when pressing `S`
 - display a message to indicate: